Is Tamar Braxton Pregnant? Baby Rumors Swirl Over ‘Big Announcement’

 Tamar told the doctor on the daytime show that she wants to have as many children as she can according to All Urban Media, while the Braxton Family Values also admitted that she wants to give her and Vince’s son Logan multiple siblings amid the pregnancy and baby speculation.

 “Oh, it’s amazing.
 I wish I knew better back then when I kept saying, I don’t want any more kids or I’m not having any more kids… but, kids enrich your life so much, you know what I mean?”
-Tamar revealed on the show, adding thatshe thinks children “make things worthwhile.”
+Tamar revealed on the show, adding that she thinks children “make things worthwhile.”

 “They make you work harder and harder and harder, it’s that legacy for your kids,” Tamar Braxton continued while discussing family and children on the medical daytime show.
 “You know, I just want to have as many kids as I can.
 I wish I had the Partridge Family, I really do.”